ejaasaari/lorann/README.md

 Install the module with `pip install lorann`

+> [!TIP]
-On macOS, it is recommended to use the Homebrew version of Clang as the compiler:
+> On macOS, it is highly recommended to use the Homebrew version of Clang as the compiler:

 ```shell script
 brew install llvm libomp